kvalle/writings/original-lisp.md

 ## Implementation in Python

-Now, with the syntax and core semantics that we are looking for outlined, lets look at how to make this happen in Python.
+Now, with the syntax and core semantics of the language outlined, lets look at how to make this happen in Python.

 ### The parser

-The first part of creating any language is usually the parser.
+The first step when implementing a language is usually the parser.
 We need some way to go from programs as strings to some datastructure we can interpret.
 Such a datastructure is usually called the [Abstract Syntax Tree][ast] (AST) of the program.

 Since Lisp is a language largely without syntax, with parentheses and atoms used for everything, writing the parser is relatively easy and uninteresting.

-Since the implementation of the parser is not what I want to focus on in this blogpost, so we'll skip over it's details here.
-Feel free to have a look at [the code][gh-parser] before we move on, if you like.
+This is not what I want to focus on in this blogpost, so we'll skip over the details here.
+Feel free to have a look at [the code for the parser][gh-parser] before we move on, if you like.

 The parser works like this: